Puppy Training in Essex

 Puppy training should feel calm, practical, and supportive.
 We focus on the real-life foundations that matter most: settling at home, name response, recall beginnings, gentle handling, toileting routines, confidence around the world, and loose lead basics.

-All support uses positive reinforcement and reward-based training, tailored to your puppy, your home, and your lifestyle so you can feel confident from the start.
-Jennie's Positive Paws is based in South Woodham Ferrers and works across Essex, including Chelmsford, Maldon, and Braintree.
+All support uses positive reinforcement, tailored to your puppy, your home, and your lifestyle so you can feel confident from the start.
+Jennie's Positive Paws is based in South Woodham Ferrers and works across Essex, including puppy training in Chelmsford, Maldon, and puppy training in Braintree.

 One-to-one support Home visits first Based in South Woodham Ferrers